 A group is one node in your hierarchy.
 The group owns:

-• A metadata.external_entity_id: a stable identifier you choose, unique within your workspace.
+metadata.external_entity_id: a stable identifier you choose, unique within your workspace.
 Use it to map the group back to your own system.
-The same value is included as externalCustomerId on every billing webhook event for the group’s keys.
+The same value is included as externalEntityId on every billing webhook event for the group’s keys.

-• A model set (models[]): the slugs the group is allowed to call, each with optional rate and usage limits.
+models[]): the endpoint slugs the group is allowed to call, each with optional rate and usage limits.

 Create a group

-Create a group with POST /v1/gateway/groups.
+Create a group to represent one billable entity, such as a customer, plan, or project, along with the model set and limits its keys inherit.
 The body specifies the group’s metadata, its complete model configuration, and a hierarchy block declaring the inheritance mode and an optional parent.
 The models list defines the group’s complete model set with set semantics.
 Slugs added to the list are added to the group, and slugs absent from the list on a later update are removed (cascading to existing keys’ access).
+The response is the new group; save the id, which is the path parameter for every per-group operation that follows.

 curl --request POST \